Kiowa: Name

 In Plains Indian Sign Language, Kiowa is expressed by holding two straight fingers near the lower outside edge of the right eye and moving these fingers back past the ear.
 This corresponded to the ancient Kiowa hairstyle cut horizontally from the lower outside edge of the eyes to the back of their ears.
-This was a functional practice to keep their hair from getting tangled while they shot an arrow from a bow string.
+This was a practical way to prevent their hair from getting tangled while shooting an arrow from a bowstring.
 George Catlin painted Kiowa warriors with this hairstyle.

 Language

 The Kiowa language is a member of the Kiowa-Tanoan language family.
-The relationship was first proposed by Smithsonian linguist John P. Harrington in 1910, and was definitively established by Ken Hale in 1967.
-Parker McKenzie, born 1897, was a noted authority on the Kiowa language, learning English only when he began school.
-He worked with John P. Harrington, who gave him first-author credit on a co-published work, in an era when Native consultants were rarely credited at all Later he also worked with Laurel Watkins on the Kiowa language.
-He went on to discuss the etymology of words and insights of how the Kiowa language changed to incorporate new items of material culture.
-McKenzie's letters are in the National Anthropological Archives on pronunciation and grammar of the Kiowa language.
+The relationship was first proposed by Smithsonian linguist John P. Harrington in 1910 and was definitively established by Ken Hale in 1967.
+Parker McKenzie, born in 1897, was a noted authority on the Kiowa language, learning English only when he began school.
+He collaborated with John P. Harrington, who credited him as the first author of jointly published work at a time when Native consultants were seldom acknowledged.
+Later, he also worked with Laurel Watkins on the Kiowa language.
+He went on to discuss the etymology of words and insights into how the Kiowa language changed to incorporate new items of material culture.
+McKenzie's letters on pronunciation and grammar of the Kiowa language are in the National Anthropological Archives.